 For more info, read about this site.

-Answer: No. Since verdicts are based on the unique details of each case, there is not much sharing of experience going on.
+There is no venue on this site for members to share their own experiences.
+Since verdicts are based on the unique details of each case, there is not much sharing of experience going on.
 Also, most people are cited infrequently and just want to beat their ticket, not gab about the process.
-It’s been my role to collect the details of thousands of different cases while helping people prepare their defenses.
-Strategies for contesting the most common offenses are in my member SHAREWARE.
-The newest strategies and declaration examples are sent to paid members when they join.
-There are unique defenses for less common citations in my private files that I share with these members as needed.
+It’s been my role to collect the details of tens of thousands of different cases while helping people prepare their defenses.
+Strategies for contesting the most common offenses are in my member shareware.
+The newest strategies and declaration examples are emailed to paid members when they pay.
 I also apply my 10 years of experience in fighting tickets to help my supporting members create the best defense based on the details of their case.

 Answer: No. You are misreading the often confusing “courtesy notice.”
 The bulk of this fine is for the insurance violation (Over $600).
 If you show proof of insurance, that fine is dismissed regardless of the outcome of your speeding case.
 You will then not have to post the portion of bail assigned to the insurance violation.
 Any “fix-it” violation (insurance, registration, license, mechanical) should be cleared up prior to contesting to drastically lower your bail amount.